Axway/amplify-central/content/en/docs/connect_manage_environ/stage.md

 3. Add the following stage profile information and then click **Next**:

     * **Title** - enter a display name for the stage in the WebUI.
-    * **Logical name** (Optional) - Will be auto computed based on the stage title if left empty.
+    * **Logical name** (Optional) - if left empty, it will auto computed based on the stage title.
     * **Description** (Optional) - enter a brief description of the stage.

-4. Add the stage visibility for Marketplace in the list and then click **Next**:
+4. Add the stage visibility for the Marketplace in the list and then click **Next**:

-    * Only set visibility to the Marketplace where the stage should be visible and leave other empty.
+    * Only set visibility to the Marketplace where the stage should be visible.
+Leave others empty.
     * **Platform Users** visibility: under **Platform Users**, select one of the following options from the **Visible To** menu:

-        * **Everyone** - (default) the stage is visible in the Marketplace by all registered users in your provider organization.
+        * **Everyone** - (Default) - the stage is visible in the Marketplace by all registered users in your provider organization.
         * **Selected teams** - only members of the selected teams can see the stage in the Marketplace.
         * **Exclude selected teams** - only members that are not part of selected teams can see the stage in the Marketplace.
         * **Include teams having tag** - only members of the team that have the selected tag can see the stage in the Marketplace.
         * **None** - the stage is not visible to anyone in the Marketplace.

-            * From the list of available teams in your provider organization, select the teams you want to give product visibility or remove visibility from.
+            * From the list of available teams in your provider organization, select the teams you want to give product visibility to or remove visibility from.

-    * **Marketplace Users** visibility: under **Marketplace User** (only available when MArketplace has consumer organization), select one of the following options from the **Visible To** menu:
+    * **Marketplace Users** visibility: under **Marketplace User** (only available when the Marketplace has a consumer organization), select one of the following options from the **Visible To** menu:

-        * **Everyone** - (default) the product is visible in the Marketplace by all registered users in your provider organization.
+        * **Everyone** - (Default) - the product is visible in the Marketplace by all registered users in your provider organization.
         * **Selected organizations** - only users registered with a Marketplace account and a member of the selected consumer organization can see the product in the Marketplace.
         * **None** - the product is not visible to any user registered with a Marketplace account or anonymous users.

-            * From the list of available consumer organizations in your provider organization, select the consumer organization you want to give product visibility or remove visibility from.
+            * From the list of available consumer organizations in your provider organization, select the consumer organization you want to give product visibility to or remove visibility from.

 5. Add the stage assignment for each environment and then click **Next**:

-    * define for which environment the stage will be assigned using the **Assignment dropdown** and eventually if the stage is the default one for a specific environment using the **Default checkbox**.
-In case there is already a default stage assigned to an environment, the Default check box contains a "-" and a tooltip indicate which stage is the default.
+    * Define for which environment the stage will be assigned using the **Assignment dropdown** and if the stage will be the default for a specific environment using the **Default checkbox**.
+If there is already a default stage assigned to an environment, the Default check box will contain a "-" and a tooltip indicating which stage is the default.
-    * by default the stage is not assigned to any environment.
+    * By default, the stage is not assigned to any environment.
-    * you can select multiple environments at a time to assign/unassign the current stage.
+    * You can select multiple environments at a time to assign/unassign the current stage.

 6. Provide the Tags and Attribute details for the stage.
-7. Click **Save** to create the stage and return to the list of stage view.
+7. Click **Save** to create the stage and return to the list of stage views.

-### Deleting a stage - TBD
+### Deleting a stage

 1. Navigate to *Topology > Stages*.
-2. Select one or more stage
+2. Select the stage(s).
-3. Click Delete.
-A popup is displayed informing which environment can use the stage.
+3. Click **Delete**.
+A popup is displayed informing which environment can be used the stage.

 ## Stage in Marketplace

-Once a product using an asset having endpoint link to a stage, the consumer will be able to see that endpoint and the stage information if the team he is part of has visibility over the stage.
+Once a product has an asset with an endpoint linked to a stage, the consumer will be able to see that endpoint and the stage information if thier team has visibility over the stage.

-The stage is visible:
+The stage is visible when:

-* when displaying the product resources page
+* Displaying the product resources page.
-* when displaying the plan details page
+* Displaying the plan details page.
-* when subscribing to a plan via the plan preview
+* Subscribing to a plan through the plan preview.

-If a consumer from a provider organization is part of multiple teams able to subscribe to a product, when subscribing, a warning is displayed informing that what he sees in the plan is not necessary what he will be able to access with the specified selected team and encourage the consumer to review the plan details before proceeding to the subscription.
+{{< alert title="Note" color="primary" >}}If a consumer from a provider organization is part of multiple teams that can subscribe to a product, then a warning is displayed when attempting to subscribe.
+It informs the consumer that what is seen in the plan is not necessarily what will be accessible to the specified team.
+The consumer is encouraged to review the plan details before proceeding to the subscription.{{< /alert >}}